krieg-geist/bus-synth/readme.md

 - Interactive map visualization
 - Audio synthesis based on bus positions and movements
 - Display of bus stops
+- Plays an angry blast of noise when a bus is delayed

 ## Requirements